SuperYanyann/MIPS-CPU/ReadMe.md

 for example the MUL is achieved by Booth Encoding and the Adder .<br>
 for achievement of Booth Encoding,I learn from [here](https://github.com/were/Chisel-Adder).<br>

+### Project2-MulttiCycle
+This is a MulttiCycle MIPS CPU by FSM.